-It is the extensive wetland, river and lake systems of Tambopata National Reserve that make it the ideal habitat for such an enormous number of birds, including 40 transcontinental migratory species.
+It is the extensive wetland, river and lake systems of Tambopata National Reserve make it the ideal habitat for such an enormous number of birds, including 40 transcontinental migratory species.

-The species visitors to the Reserve hope to see include the harpy eagle (Harpia harpyja), the crested eagle (Morphus guianensis), the razor-billed curassow (Mitu tuberosum), the horned curassow (Pauxi unicornis), wattled curassow (Crax globulosa) and hoatzin (Opisthocomus hoazin).
+The species many visitors to the Reserve hope to see include the harpy eagle (Harpia harpyja), the crested eagle (Morphus guianensis), the razor-billed curassow (Mitu tuberosum), the horned curassow (Pauxi unicornis), wattled curassow (Crax globulosa) and hoatzin (Opisthocomus hoazin).
 In addition, Tambopata National Reserve is home to almost all the species of macaws found within Peruvian territory.